yidas/codeigniter-model/README.md

 INSTALLATION
 ------------

-Run Composer in your Codeigniter project:
+Run Composer in your Codeigniter project under the folder `\application`:

     composer require yidas/codeigniter-model